Culture of the Philippines: Visual arts

 The Itneg people are known for their intricate woven fabrics.
-The binakol is a blanket which features designs that incorporate optical illusions.Other parts of Highlands in the Cordillera Region or in local term " KaIgorotan" displays their art in tattoing, weaving bags like the "sangi" a traditional backpack and carving woods.
+The binakol is a blanket which features designs that incorporate optical illusions.Other parts of Highlands in the Cordillera Region or in local term " KaIgorotan" displays their art in tattooing, weaving bags like the "sangi" a traditional backpack and carving woods.
 Woven fabrics of the Ga'dang people usually have bright red tones.
 Their weaving can also be identified by beaded ornamentation.
 Other peoples such as the Ilongot make jewelry from pearl, red hornbill beaks, plants, and metals.
 Many Filipino painters were influenced by this and started using materials such as extract from onion, tomato, tuba, coffee, rust, molasses and other materials available anywhere as paint.

 The Lumad peoples of Mindanao such as the B'laan, Mandaya, Mansaka and T'boli are skilled in the art of dyeing abaca fiber.
 Abaca is a plant closely related to bananas, and its leaves are used to make fiber known as Manila hemp.
 The fiber is dyed by a method called ikat.
 Ikat fiber are woven into cloth with geometric patterns depicting human, animal and plant themes.